develprr/metamatic-framework/README.md

 Inside your main component, make render function optionally render different components based on the current URL pattern using **matchRoute** function.
-As first parameter, give *matchRoute* any **regular expression** to define which URL patterns will match the current URL, thus causing the related component to be rendered, defined in the second parameter:
+As first parameter, give *matchRoute* any **regular expression** to define which URL patterns will match the current URL, thus causing the related component to be rendered that defined in the second parameter:

 ```js